Ditch Hag Sportfishing Charters

 Horsepower per Engine: 450

-Hop on the Ditch Hag for a laid-back cruise to your favorite waterfront eateries along the upper Chesapeake Bay.
-Soak in the calm shoreline sights as you kick back and enjoy a tasty meal with your crew.
-Whether you're in the mood for a casual dockside joint or a fancy seafood place, this trip lets you take in the bay views in comfort.
-Our seasoned captain will handle the sailing while you focus on the grub, the scenery, and good conversation.
-It's a chill way to spend time on the water with a delicious destination in mind.
-Great for special occasions like anniversaries and birthdays, or just treating yourself to something out of the ordinary.
-Remember, deposits can't be refunded, so choose your date wisely and get ready for a relaxing day out on the bay.
+Hop on the Ditch Hag for a laid-back cruise to some of the best waterfront eateries along the upper Chesapeake Bay.
+Kick back and soak in the peaceful shoreline views as you make your way to a tasty meal with your crew.
+Whether you're in the mood for a casual dockside joint or a fancy seafood spot, this boat ride lets you enjoy the bay without any hassle.
+Our skilled team will handle the sailing while you focus on the important stuff - good food, great scenery, and even better company.
+It's a chill way to spend your day on the water with a delicious destination waiting at the end.
+Perfect for celebrating special occasions or just treating yourself to something a little different.
+Keep in mind that deposits can't be refunded, so check out our Trips & Rates page for all the details.

 Ditch Hag Sportfishing Charters